 It is an ARCA-VERDE desire that all technology within a house has little to no presence.
 It can be difficult with sustainable ideals, but allowing architecture to be the first response is achievable.
 Rather than relying on technology or equipment to heat, cool, and ventilate the building shape, interior configuration and window placement are all required.
 The house shape promotes natural ventilation with low windows that allow air to enter the house and rise to the higher windows on the opposite side of prevailing winds.
 The east-west long axis with large south-facing windows allows the winter sun to heat the interior, almost eliminating the need for supplemental mechanical heat.
 This allows adequate natural light in all rooms.
 Carefully places windows connecting the interior to exterior, allowing the surrounding tall pines to be part of the house interior.

 The development of three zones within the floor plan serves as the private, semi-private, and public separations: the first, the first floor (semi-public section) with the dining, living, and kitchen rooms; the second zone, the 2nd and loft storey (private); the third, is the outdoor zone (public).

-The first is the formal zone while entertaining; the dining room is large enough to comfortably host 6-8 people.
+The first is the formal zone while entertaining; the dining room is large enough to host 6-8 people comfortably.
 The kitchen, designed to be the hub of the house, is modest in size but has a large amount of storage with the pantry area behind.
 The living room is a formal area with conversational seating.
-The second level has two generous-sized bedrooms, each with a walk-in closet and ensuite.
+The second level has two generous-sized bedrooms with a walk-in closet and ensuite.
 One ensuite has shared access with the den (possible third bedroom).